openhab/openhabian/docs/openhabian.md

 WARNING: power failure will result in some data to get lost (albeit the system should continue to run).
 Get an UPS. [menu option 38]
 2. You can also move the root filesystem to USB-attached memory.
 WARNING: USB sticks are as susceptible to flash wearout as SD cards are, making ZRAM the better choice for a standard Pi to run off its internal SD card.
 But you can use this option to migrate your system to a safe medium such as an SSD or HDD. [menu option 37]
 3. Use the openHAB integrated [backup tool](https://community.openhab.org/t/recommended-way-to-backup-restore-oh2-configurations-and-things/7193/82) to interactively backup/restore your openHAB **config**.
-4. Use [Amanda Network Backup](http://www.amanda.org/) for full system backups, longer introduction [here](https://github.com/openhab/openhabian/blob/master/docs/openhabian-amanda.md).
+4. Use [Amanda Network Backup](http://www.amanda.org/) for full system backups, documentation [here](https://github.com/openhab/openhabian/blob/master/docs/openhabian-amanda.md).
 [Menu option: 51]

 Standard openHABian install enables ZRAM (#1) by default.
 Once installed, you can disable ZRAM and choose to install to a safe external medium such as an SSD (#2) instead via menu options in menu 30.